Our Writers

 Afro-Caribbean-British heritage.

 A former university lecturer now fully retired.
-Working extensively with Daylight Robbery Co.
+Working extensively with Daylight Robbery Writers.

 Fiction